Jiayi-Pan/RefCloze_Pub/README.md

 # World to Words: Language Modeling Down to the Ground

-TODO:
-1. Finish the sections
-2. Rename the model/dataset/project

-How much do we want to coverage:
-- Training process
-- How about eval datasets
-- How about AOA/ablation/other analysis?

 **SLED Lab @ University of Michigan**

 [Website]() • [Model Demo]() • [Dataset Demo]() • [Paper]()